 10. Pont de la Concorde

 This French Revolution in Paris tour continues on the Seine’s left bank by crossing Pont de la Concorde.
 This stone bridge connects Quai des Tuileries on the right bank to Quai d’Orsay on the other side of the Seine.

 Built between 1787 and 1791, Pont de la Concorde was finished with stones from the Bastille so that ‘the people could forever trample the ruins of the old fortress.”

 The bridge has formerly been known as the ‘Pont Louis XVI,’ ‘Pont de la Révolution,’ ‘Pont de la Concorde,’ and ‘Pont Louis XVI’ again during the Bourbon Restoration (1814).
 In 1830, the name was changed again to Pont de la Concorde.

 Hôtel des Invalides was built between 1670-1679 by King Louis XIV as a hospital and retirement home for the aged and sick war veterans.

 On the morning of 14 July 1789, with the city in a state of panic, several thousand men plundered the military complex’s store of 30,000 muskets, the source of weapons for the mob who attacked the Bastille that same day.

-Today Les Invalides is an interesting site to visit in Paris.
-From Napoléon’s campaigns to the World Wars, is all there for you to see.
-These exhibits cover not only the military aspects of the wars but also their social, economic, and political aspects.
-Finally, visitors can admire the tomb of Napoleon under the golden cupola.
+Today Les Invalides – Musée de l’Armée is an interesting site to visit in Paris.
+From Napoléon’s campaigns to the World Wars, it is all there for you to see.
+These exhibits cover the military aspects of the wars and their social, economic, and political aspects.
+Finally, visitors can admire the tomb of Napoléon under the golden cupola.